 High Temperature Erosion & Oxidation Testing for Engine OEMs

-Lucideon’s Burner Rig Test Facility is used to evaluate the performance of gas turbine materials in an oxidizing environment.
-Small-scale samples of high-temperature coatings and substrates can be subjected to long-term exposures up to 1150°C, providing a cost-effective alternative to full-scale testing for materials screening and development.
+Lucideon’s Burner Rig Test Facility is used to evaluate the performance of gas turbine materials in an oxidising environment.
+Small-scale samples of high-temperature coatings and substrates can be subjected to long-term exposures up to 1150°C (2102°F), providing a cost-effective alternative to full-scale testing for materials screening and development.

-Lucideon also has state-of-the-art equipment for high temperature erosion testing facilities which can be utilized to simulate hot erosion.
-Testing conditions can be adjusted to simulate velocities up to 500 m/s, angles of impingement from 0° to 90°, and gas flow temperatures of up to 1100°C.
+Lucideon also has state-of-the-art equipment for high temperature erosion testing facilities which can be utilised to simulate hot erosion.
+Testing conditions can be adjusted to simulate velocities up to 500 m/s, angles of impingement from 0° to 90°, and gas flow temperatures of up to 1100°C (2012°F).

-Our experts provide complete metallographic preparation and metallurgical evaluation services for post-test analysis of coating and substrate performance, including White Light Interferometry (WLI) for nanometer resolution of erosion and oxidation surface characterization.
+Our experts provide complete metallographic preparation and metallurgical evaluation services for post-test analysis of coating and substrate performance, including White Light Interferometry (WLI) for nanometre resolution of erosion and oxidation surface characterisation.